nazmul-nhb/nhb-toolbox-docs/docs/classes/Chronos.md

 #### `$tzTracker?: $TimeZoneIdentifier | TimeZone | UTCOffset`

 :::danger
 _**[Protected]**_ Internal flag used to track instances created via the [`timeZone()`](Chronos/conversion#timezone) method.
-This value participates in the internal resolution of time-zone name, identifier, and offset. _Although it is protected_, it can still be mutated in JavaScript/TypeScript; doing so may de-synchronize these time-zone properties and lead to inconsistent results.
-Avoid modifying this field unless you fully understand the implications.
+This value participates in the internal resolution of time-zone name, identifier, and offset. _Although it is protected_, it can still be mutated in JavaScript/TypeScript; and doing so may de-synchronize these time-zone properties and lead to inconsistent results. _Avoid modifying this field unless you fully understand the implications_.
 :::

 ### Available Methods